robertbetts/FintechIntro/course_discussions/textbook/FinTech_Introduction_Overview_and_Contents.md

 # FinTech Introduction
 ## Overview and Table of Contents

-**Authors:** Prof. A.I.
+**Authors:** Robert Betts, Prof. A.I.
 Forge
-**License:** © 2025 by Prof. A.I.
+**License:** © 2025 by Robert Betts, Prof. A.I.
 Forge is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/

 ---